 The regulations that govern marketing approvals, pricing, coverage and reimbursement for new drugs vary widely from country to country.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing or product licensing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
-As a result, we might obtain regulatory approval for a product in a particular country, but then be subject to price regulations that delay our commercial launch of the product and negatively impact the revenues we are able to generate from the sale of the product in that country.
+As a result, we might obtain regulatory approval for a product in a particular country but then be subject to price regulations that delay our commercial launch of the product and negatively impact the revenues we are able to generate from the sale of the product in that country.

 Our ability to commercialize any products successfully also will depend in part on the extent to which coverage and reimbursement for these products and related treatments will be available from government health administration authorities, private health insurers and other organizations.
 However, there may be significant delays in obtaining coverage for newly-approved drugs.
 Moreover, eligibility for coverage does not necessarily signify that a drug will be reimbursed in all cases or at a rate that covers our costs, including research, development, manufacture, sale and distribution costs.
 Also, interim payments for new drugs, if applicable, may be insufficient to cover our costs and may not be made permanent.
-Thus, even if we succeed in bringing one or more products to the market, these products may not be considered medically necessary or cost-effective, and the amount reimbursed for any products may be insufficient to allow us to sell our products on a competitive basis.
-Because our programs are in early stages of development, we are unable at this time to determine their cost effectiveness or the likely level or method of reimbursement.
+Thus, even if we succeed in bringing one or more products to the market, these products may not be considered medically necessary or cost-effective, and the amount reimbursed for any products may be insufficient to allow our products to be sold on a competitive basis.
+Because our programs are in early stages of development or have otherwise not been approved for commercial sale, we are unable at this time to determine their cost effectiveness or the likely level or method of reimbursement.
 In addition, obtaining coverage and reimbursement approval of a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our product on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
-A payor's decision to provide coverage for a product does not assure that other payors will also provide coverage for the product.
+A payor's decision to provide coverage for a product does not imply that an adequate reimbursement rate will be approved.
+Further, one payor's determination to provide coverage for a product does not assure that other payors will also provide coverage for the product.
 Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.
 If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize any product candidate that we develop.